godfreyponce/hackai-26/README.md

 ## Challenges We Ran Into

 Our biggest challenge was making the voice conversation feel natural.
-The Web Speech API has built-in timeouts and would cut off mid-sentence or activate while Cali was still speaking,  we had to build a custom silence detection system and strict turn-based guards to prevent the mic from bleeding into Cali's responses.
+The Web Speech API has built-in timeouts and would cut off mid-sentence or activate while the AI Advisor was still speaking,  we had to build a custom silence detection system and strict turn-based guards to prevent the mic from bleeding into AI Advisor's responses.
 We also ran into merge conflicts coordinating between three separate branches, frontend, backend, and transcript parser all being built simultaneously under time pressure.
-Finally, bridging Cali's natural language responses to structured course data was tricky — we had to build a regex parser that extracts course codes from conversational text and maps them to the right semester columns in real time.
+Finally, bridging AI Advisor's natural language responses to structured course data was tricky — we had to build a regex parser that extracts course codes from conversational text and maps them to the right semester columns in real time.

 ## Accomplishments We're Proud Of

 We're proud that we shipped a fully functional voice-first AI advisor in under 48 hours.
 The integration between ElevenLabs, Gemini, and the Nebula Labs API creates something that genuinely feels like talking to a knowledgeable advisor, not a chatbot.
-We're also proud of the real-time course plan that builds as Cali speaks watching courses animate into the board during a live conversation is a genuinely magical demo moment.
+We're also proud of the real-time course plan that builds as AI Advisor speaks watching courses animate into the board during a live conversation is a genuinely magical demo moment.
 And the UI built to match the Nebula Labs design language, looks like a real product, not a hackathon project.

 ## What We Learned